t0t0/t0t0.github.io/_posts/2016-3-13-server-inaccesability-when-booting-in-docker-gen-ngxin.md

 layout: post
 title:  "Implementing server inaccesability when booting for nginx with docker-gen"
 date:   2016-3-13 15:22:23
-category: Internship
+category: "Internship week 4"
-tags: [week 4, nginx, docker-gen, CI]
+tags: [nginx, docker-gen, CI]
 ---

 This week we got a request, what if the app on your container takes a while to start and it isn't allowed to be acessed yet.